cass-kul/cass-kul.github.io/_exercises/c-asm-basics.md

 The `gcc` invocation creates an executable file `hello`, which we can then run with `./hello`.

+> Warm-up 1: Make sure that this works on your computer!

 If you're curious, you can also ask the compiler to create a human-readable assembly file from your program (instead of the executable `hello` containing machine code).
 Don't worry if you don't exactly understand what you're seeing!